1989 Formula One World Championship: Race 16: Australia

 The final round at Adelaide saw the race run under heavy rain.
 Prost elected to withdraw at the end of the first lap in such torrentially wet conditions and would score no points.
-Senna, who considered quitting in protest of his disqualification in the previous race, was convinced to race by friends and team members.
+Senna, who considered quitting in protest of his disqualification in the previous race, was convinced to race by friends and team members (Ron Dennis told him: "if you stop, they've won").
 Starting from pole, by lap ten he had over 30 seconds to the Williams pair and counting.
 Instead of relaxing, he continued to push in poor visibility.
 On lap 13, he ran into the rear of Brundle's Brabham and was out of the race.
 The two Williams Renaults scored a double podium finish with Boutsen winning and Patrese coming in third, Nannini finishing between them, despite Williams being a strong proponent of not starting in such conditions.
 The remaining points were scored by Satoru Nakajima in his single scoring-zone finish of the season, Emanuele Pirro (Benetton's mid-season replacement for the dismissed Herbert) in the first time since Round 1 that Benetton's points came from another driver as well as Nannini, and Martini.

 The Australian Grand Prix was overshadowed by the ongoing controversy surrounding the Japanese race, but once the appeals had been considered, Prost was crowned the champion for the third time.